 First production of Grilamid® polyamide 12 and Grilon® co-polyamide in Domat/Ems for the manufacture of plastic pipes and packaging films.

-Production of Grilene® polyester fibres for the textile industry is started in Domat/Ems.
+Production of Grilene® polyester fibers for the textile industry is started in Domat/Ems.

 Inauguration and start-up of the first application development centre for thermoplastic materials and epoxy resins in Domat/Ems.